internetblacksmith/rspeji/README.md

 ````
 in your Gemfile.

-once installed running rspeji from the terminal will print a list off all the available sets.
+once installed running rspeji from the terminal will print a list of all the available sets.

 usage:
 with a random emoji set: